 If calibrated on the test periods, runoff efficiency values were considerably higher than those obtained with the parameter sets determined based on the calibration period (Table 2).
-Also for R{peak} significantly higher values could be obtained with calibration on the test period (median for all catchments 0.83 instead of 0.73).
-This indicates that the failure to predict the higher peak flows is not a problem of the model structure and that the model in principle is capable to reproduce also higher peak flows.
+Also for $R{peak}$ significantly higher values could be obtained with calibration on the test period (median for all catchments 0.83 instead of 0.73).
+The fact that it was possible to obtain much better fits for the test periods indicates that the failure to predict the higher peak flows was not a problem of the model structure.
+The model was in principle capable to better reproduce also higher peak flows, but other parameter sets than those determined based on the calibration periods were needed.

-Although not shown in this paper, it can be noted that the results were similar when other combinations of the objective functions, or using the volume error and the efficiency of the log-runoff values as additional criteria, were used to select the assembly of best parameter sets.
-Using just R{peak} as objective function only slightly reduced the systematic underestimation for the test period.
+Although not shown in this paper, it can be noted that the results were similar when other combinations of the objective functions, or using the volume error and the efficiency of the logrunoff values as additional criteria, were used to select the assembly of best parameter sets.
+Even using just $R{peak}$ as objective function only slightly reduced the systematic underestimation of large peak flows during the test period.